Who’s my competition?

-I’ve never met him, but several people I know have attended his 1-day workshop and found it very helpful.
+I’ve never met him, but several people who’ve been in his programs and found them very helpful.

 So that’s probably the best option if you want to get help from Lee.

-Whatever you do, pick something sooner rather than later.
+Whatever you do, find someone to help you improve your practice sooner rather than later.

 The best time to learn how to best manage your law practice was when you first started it.
 The second best time is now.